Transparency by Design

 - TbD History.

-College Choices for Adults, and the Transparency by Design initiative had three key differentiators from other college search sites or voluntary systems of accountability:
+College Choices for Adults and the Transparency by Design initiative had three key differentiators from other college search sites or voluntary systems of accountability.
+They included the following:

-- All of the data on the College Choices for Adults site went through a third-party quality assurance review by the WICHE Cooperative for Educational Technologies (WCET).
-Other sites post data without any review by an outside party.
-Transparency by Design institutions voluntarily submitted to this review to ensure quality data to help adults make their college choice.
+- All of the data on the College Choices for Adults site went through a third-party quality assurance review by WCET staff.

 CCFA The Guide: